RenanBorba/RenanBorba/README.md

 and occupations in the IT area.

-💠 Mid-level computer technician of SENAC (2014), graduated in the Bachelor of Information Systems course at the UNIFAFIBE University Center (18), postgraduated in Digital Health at UFG (22), Cloud Microsoft Certifield AZ-900, Support Technician at Bebedouro Regional Hospital (Hospital de Amor).
+💠 Mid-level computer technician of SENAC (2014), graduated in the Bachelor of Information Systems course at the UNIFAFIBE University Center (18), postgraduated in Lato sensu Digital Health at UFG (22), Cloud Microsoft Certifield AZ-900, Support Technician at Bebedouro Regional Hospital (Hospital de Amor).

 💠 Enthusiast in the field of technology, 27 years old. 🚀